 There isn’t a lot of choice.
 There are no off-the-shelf quantum computers other than D-wave and SpinQ.
 Maybe one of the large providers, such as IBM, will sell a research machine, but we don’t think they are expressly for sale.
 Companies like Google also research quantum machines and have their own devices, but these don’t appear for sale.
 But they could be.
 Again, you’d likely need to part with many millions of dollars, and you’d need a team to run it.
 Then, you might need to cool the device using a refrigerator or cryogenic service.

-Renting a Quantum Computing
+Renting a Quantum Computer

-QCaaS (Quantum Computing as a Service) or quantum computing as a service is by far and away the most usual way that people interact with quantum computers.
+QCaaS (Quantum Computing as a Service) is by far the most usual way that people interact with quantum computers.
 Via the cloud, just as cloud computing has allowed massive computing at scale without owning hardware, the quantum cloud enables researchers to create circuits on remote hardware from almost anywhere on the planet.
-All you need in most cases is just a browser such as Chrome and internet access.
-You can also use the services to build your circuits and run experiments, and what’s more, you don’t always need to run on quantum hardware.
-You can run on a quantum circuit simulator.

 IBM Quantum Experience

 IBM was one of the pioneers in offering quantum computing services through the cloud.
 With the IBM Quantum Experience, users can access IBM’s quantum processors and simulators, run experiments, and even work on building quantum applications.
-The platform is designed for both beginners with no quantum experience and advanced users, providing a comprehensive suite of tools and resources to facilitate learning and research.
+The platform is designed for beginners with no quantum experience and advanced users, providing a comprehensive suite of tools and resources to facilitate learning and research.

-Amazon Braket
+Amazon AWS Braket

 Microsoft Azure Quantum